 - Strain.
 Transfer the mixture to a dampened jelly bag or a fine mesh strainer and allow it to drip into a large bowl undisturbed for about 2 hours.

 - Prep for canning.
 Prepare jars for canning by washing them with hot, soapy water.
-Rinse and transfer them to a waterbath canner.
-Fill the canner with water until the jars are fully submerged in the waterbath canner.
+Rinse and transfer them to a water bath canner.
+Fill the canner with water until the jars are fully submerged in the water bath canner.
 Place over medium-low heat, cover, and simmer.
 Wash your lids and rings, place them on a towel, and set aside.

 - Add sugar (optional).
 In a large pot, add the drained cranberry juice and sugar (if using).
 Add 1 tablespoon for every cup of liquid if you’re adding sugar.
 You can adjust the sweetness to your preference.
 Stir the sugar until combined.

 - Fill jars.
 Transfer the hot jars to a heat-safe area and place a funnel on a jar.
-Ladle the hot juice into the hot jars, filling to a ¼ inch headspace.
+Ladle the hot juice into the hot jars, filling to a 1 inch headspace.

 - Debubble and wipe rims.
 Using a debubbler, remove any bubbles that may be in the jars.
 Top off with hot juice, maintaining a 1-inch headspace.
 Wipe the rims with a damp towel.

 - Process.
 Place the lids and rings back on.
 Tighten the rings until they are fingertip-tight.
-Transfer the jars to the waterbath canner.
+Transfer the jars to the water bath canner.
 Fully submerge the jars in water so there is 2-3 inches of water above the lids.
 Cover and place over medium heat.
 Bring to a full rolling boil.
 Once the water hits a full rolling boil, set the timer for 15 minutes.

 - Cool.
 Once it’s processed for 15 minutes, remove from the heat and remove the lid.
 Allow the jars to sit in the water for 5 minutes.
 Transfer the jars to a heat-safe area and allow them to cool for 12-24 hours.

 - Check seals.
 After 24 hours, check the jars for a proper seal by pressing down on the lid.
 If it does not pop up, it is good.
 If it does pop up, it did not seal.
 Once a proper seal has been confirmed, remove the rings and store the jars in a cool, dark place for 12-18 months or per your lid manufacturer’s recommendations.
-If a proper seal has not been confirmed, transfer the juice to the fridge and use within 5 days.
+If a proper seal has not been confirmed, place the juice in the fridge and use within 5 days.